Hi there, My name is

 SEO stands for ‘Search Engine Optimisation’.
 It is the process of making online information easily discoverable to both search engine bots and users.

 Although there are virtually hundreds of search engines around us (think of Amazon, Ebay, Youtube, Spotify, Bing, or even the internal search within your website), we commonly tend to refer to Google when talking about SEO.
 This is because it’s the largest search engine in the world with over 92% search engine market share worldwide (StatCounter Global Stats, 2021).

-Crawling is simply the process of discovering your eCommerce pages across the web while indexing allows search engines to understand which type of content is included in each or your online store pages whether is an image, text or a video.
+Crawling is simply the process of discovering your pages across the web while indexing allows search engines to understand which type of content is included in each of your website pages whether is an image, text or a video.
 Once those have been fully understood by search engine bots, they get stored in a huge database called ‘index’.
 Once a page is crawled and indexed, search engines decide what information is most relevant to users based on the specific search query they type as well as their language, location and device (mobile or desktop).

-An eCommerce SEO Consultant is almost an extension of your team.
-He or she can help you navigate through the complexities of search engine optimisation and supporting you with implementing the best strategy so you can maximise the visibility of your online store in search engines.
+An SEO Consultant is almost an extension of your team.
+He or she can help you navigate through the complexities of search engine optimisation and supporting you with implementing the best strategy so you can maximise the visibility of your website in search engines.

-The biggest advantage of SEO is that SEO results are not ads which means that you don’t have to pay for your online store to be shown in front of users in search engines.
+The biggest advantage of SEO is that organic search results are not ads which means that you don’t have to pay for them to be shown in front of users in search engines.

-This nurtures trust into users who know that they are served with the best result that is better providing an answer to their search query without the business having to pay for being there.
+This nurtures trust for users who know that what they are served to are the best results for their search query and that businesses didn’t pay to be there.